 and

-where the capital $S_j$ contains the set of edges generating the cyclic configuration involving the subloop $j$.
-Both conditions in~\Eq{eq:toffDef} select the same subloop but with opposite edge directions.
-The composite condition in \Eq{eq:ToffDef} embraces both directions of the given subloop associated to $S_j$.
-Let us recall that the eloop clause register $\ket{a}$ is initialised to $\ket{1}$, therefore, applying one of the conditions in Eqs.~(\ref{eq:toffDef}) and (\ref{eq:ToffDef}) unmarks a noncausal configuration from $\ket{a}$.
+where the capital $S_j$ contains the edge set generating the cyclic configuration involving the sub-eloop $j$.
+Both conditions in~\Eq{eq:toffDef} select the same sub-eloop but with opposite edge directions.
+The composite condition in \Eq{eq:ToffDef} embraces both directions of the given sub-eloop associated to $S_j$.
+Let us recall that the eloop clause register $\ket{a}$ is initialised to~$\ket{1}$, therefore, applying one of the conditions in Eqs.~(\ref{eq:toffDef}) and (\ref{eq:ToffDef}) unmarks a noncausal configuration from $\ket{a}$.

-The number of eloop clauses depends on the number of subloops needed to validate.
-An important aspect to consider relating eloop clauses is whether or not the set $S_j$ involves a fixed qubit, that is, a qubit in a definite state $\ket{0}$ or $\ket{1}$.
+An important aspect to consider relating eloop clauses is whether or not the set $S_j$ involves a fixed qubit, that is, a qubit tagged in a definite state $\ket{0}$ or $\ket{1}$.
 If the eloop clause condition does not involve a fixed qubit, we apply \Eq{eq:ToffDef}, which considers two multicontrolled Toffoli gates to validate both directions.
-The validation of both directions is stored in a single qubit $\ket{a_i}$, due to the fact that both configurations are mutually exclusive, i.e., applying one multicontrolled Toffoli gate do not overlap over the second one.
-In the case that the eloop clause involves a fixed qubit, the condition to prove involves only one direction, explicitly, only one of the two Boolean conditions given in \Eq{eq:toffDef} is tested.
+The validation of both directions is stored in a single qubit $\ket{a_i}$, due to the fact that both configurations are mutually exclusive, i.e., applying one multi-controlled Toffoli gate does not overlap over the second one.
+In the case where the eloop clause involves a fixed qubit, the condition to probe involves only one direction, explicitly, only one of the two Boolean conditions given in \Eq{eq:toffDef} is tested.

 After the initialisation of the registers and setting all the eloop clauses, the oracle operator is given by